 Christopher Whall was strongly influenced by the pre-Raphaelite artists, such as John Everett Millais and William Morris and was himself a leading light in the Arts & Crafts movement of the later Victorian era and early 20th century.
 He taught stained glass-making at the famous Central School of Art & Crafts from its inception in 1896.

 This chapel has a long association with the Royal East Kent Regiment (the ‘Buffs’) and is often referred to as the Buffs’ Chapel or the Warriors’ Chapel.
 The regimental colours hang from poles on each side of the chapel.

 The tomb of Lady Margaret Holland, Duchess of Clarence (c.1380/1439)

 The east window of St Michael’s Chapel, The Buffs’ Window, installed in 1959, replaced a 19th century Crimean War Memorial window, destroyed in an air raid during World War II.
 The top of the central panel features the “Sun of Splendour” emblem from the Regiment’s early colours, “1572” – the date the Regiment was raised – and the arms of Queen Elizabeth I. Below that, the Royal Arms of Denmark, representing the Regiment’s Danish link since 1869.
 Also, the Regimental Dragon, the Royal badge awarded by Queen Anne in 1707, reflecting its Tudor origin.

 The remaining coats of arms in the window are those of Colonels of The Buffs from 1665 to 1953, together with royal personages, associated with the Regiment, and the arms of the Cities of London and Canterbury.

 Accessible Itinerary.
-To exit the cathedral, or to access X the Great Cloister and X Chapter House, return via the Nave, and exit through the Northwest door.
+To exit the cathedral, or to visit the Cloister and Chapter House, return to the Nave, and exit through the Northwest door.